-This tradition was established by the apostle John and practiced by his disciples, including Polycarp who was the bishop of Smyrna (c.
+This tradition was established by the apostle John and practiced by his disciples, including Polycarp (c.
 69 – c.
-155), one of the seven churches of Asia and by Melito of Sardis (died c.
-180), another church in Asia.
+155), who was the bishop of Smyrna, one of the seven churches of Asia and by Melito (died c.
+180) of Sardis, another church in Asia.

-This fast was followed by the Passover celebration beginning at sundown of the 15 of Nissan in close adherence to the Jewish tradition.
+This fast was followed by the Passover celebration beginning at sundown on the 15 of Nissan in close adherence to the Jewish tradition.